Current as of: August 23, 2026 - 10:07

 Venture to the very heart of each destination on our Signature Collection, where every journey is shaped by our unrivalled local connections and insider expertise.
 Step beyond the ordinary with private invitations, rare encounters, and experiences few will ever share.
 So when someone says, “I’ve been there,” you’ll simply smile, knowing you’ve experienced it differently.

-Driving times: The longest travel days take place on Day 6, when we journey to Machu Picchu (approximately three hours, including rail), and Day 7 returning to Cuzco (around three hours).
+Driving times: The longest transfers are on Day 6, when we journey to Machu Picchu (approximately three hours, including rail), and Day 7, when we return to Cuzco (around three hours).
 All other journeys are under two hours.

 Walking: Cuzco and many of the Inca sites (including Machu Picchu) are built on hillsides and sightseeing often involves walking up and down steep streets or on uneven steps or terraces.
 As such, you should have a good level of mobility and a reasonable level of fitness.